-There is hereby established the Committee on Indigent Appointments (hereinafter "Committee") to assist the Public Defender with the implementation of these regulations.
-The Public Defender shall serve as chair of the Committee and shall consult with the Committee as described herein.
-The failure of any of the appointing authorities to make the appointments described below, or the failure of the Committee to meet or do any of the things authorized by these regulations, shall not preclude the Public Defender or Court of competent jurisdiction from performing any of the duties or taking any of the actions authorized by these regulations.
+A Committee on Indigent Appointments (hereinafter "Committee") is hereby established to assist the Public Defender in the implementation of these regulations.
+The Public Defender of Judicial District 16B shall appoint the chair of the Committee and shall consult with the Committee as described herein.
+The failure of any of the appointing authorities to make the appointments described below, or the failure of the Committee to meet or do any of the things authorized by these regulations, shall not preclude the Public Defender from performing any of the duties or taking any of the actions authorized by these regulations.